patreeceeo/rtmp-web/README.md

 ## How it works

-### (WIP) Creating a Project
+### Creating a Project

 The eventual goal is to make it available as a set of ES Modules that can be downloaded from a host like <https://deno.land/x> (maybe even NPM) but for now, creating an example project under `src/examples` is currently the only way to build anything with this framework, as it's still very immature.
-A project has two entry points: client-side and server-side.
-Currently, to change which entry points get loaded, you have to edit:
+A project essentially consists of two entry points for client and server, and optionally, some static assets.
+To change which project gets loaded, edit scripts/common.sh and change the `active_project` variable.

-- src/index.html
-- .github/workflows/deploy.yml

-Then, if your project uses any assets, you must edit scripts/dev.sh and scripts/build-client.sh to copy those to public and dist/public, respectively.

-TODO: Simplify the above by exposing a variable in scripts/common.sh that identifies the active project.
-The entry points for both client and server, as well as any assets, would then be assumed to be at a fixed path relative to the root of the project.

 ### Developing